Skip to main content

 The aim of Yumi Sabe is to:

-• Showcase and support Indigenous knowledge translation.
+• Showcase and support Indigenous-led research.

 • Be a powerful resource for Indigenous leadership and community-led decision making.